Nizhny Novgorod Kremlin: Other buildings and constructions

 The Kremlin contained many churches, but the only survivor is the Michael the Archangel Cathedral (the 'Archangel Cathedral'), built no later than the middle of the 16th century and rebuilt in 1628-1631.
 It is the oldest surviving building in the Kremlin.
 The cathedral contains the tomb of Kuzma Minin.

 In 1828, an obelisk in honor of Kuzma Minin and Dmitry Pozharsky was constructed in front of the Archangel Cathedral (architect Melnikov and Martos).

 The house of the military governor was built in 1837-1841; it is now the Museum of Art.

 The Arsenal was built in 1840-1843 at the direction of Nicholas I.

 In 1931, the Transfiguration Cathedral was replaced by the House of Soviets; that building is now the City Council building.

 In 1965, a memorial complex in honor of Nizhny Novgorod citizens who died in World War II was created, near the obelisk of Minin and Pozharsky; this included an eternal flame.

-Since 1980, the military-patriotic memorial “Gorky for the front!”
-Has been located on the territory of the Kremlin.
+Since 1980, the military-patriotic memorial “Gorky for the front!” has been located on the territory of the Kremlin.
 It presents the military equipment that Gorky supplied the Soviet army to the Eastern Front of World War II to fight the Nazi troops.
 At the entrance to the memorial there is a memorial sign faced with granite slabs.
 On one of the plates, the text is engraved: “From generation to generation, words will be passed on about those who defended the Soviet Motherland with weapons in their hands in a time of terrible trials, and about those who forged weapons, who built tanks and planes, who cooked steel for shells who, with their labor exploits, were worthy of the military valor of soldiers.
 Pravda, June 8, 1942.”
-On another granite slab, the words are engraved: “2,360 tanks, 1,500 aircraft, 9,000 self-propelled guns, 10,000 mortars have been delivered to the front.
-The city's enterprises produced Katyusha combat vehicles and other military equipment.”

 Also, on the territory of the memorial on July 2, 2020, a monument was erected to “Gorky residents - valiant workers of the rear” and the city was awarded the title “City of Labour Valour”.